Best Running Socks 2026: Anti-Blister, Cushioned and Thin Picks

 Injinji Trail Midweight Mini-Crew toe sock

 Toe socks look odd the first time you pull them out of the drawer.
-Then you finish a long run without the same toe rub and suddenly they are your favorite sock.
-These socks really are great if you are prone to blisters like me.
+Then you finish a long run without the same toe rub and suddenly they make sense.
+This is the Injinji style I would use when I want more coverage than a no-show sock.

 Why it works